 No, we are required to forward any tax we collect from our users to the Indian government.

-If you do not currently have a PAN or Aadhaar number you may wish to consult with a trusted tax expert or advisor.
+If you do not currently have a PAN you may wish to consult with a trusted tax expert or advisor.
 Upwork cannot provide specific tax advice.

-You may enter your PAN or Aadhaar number in the Tax Info section under Settings.
+You may enter your PAN in the Tax Info section under Settings.